OffchainLabs/arbitrum-classic/docs/sol_contract_docs/md_docs/arb-bridge-peripherals/tokenbridge/ethereum/EthERC20Bridge.md

 - `amount`: Token amount being withdrawn

-### `callStatic(address targetContract, bytes4 targetFunction) → bytes` (internal)

-utility function used to perform external read-only calls.

-the result is returned even if the call failed, the L2 is expected to identify and deal with this.

-**Returns**: result: bytes, even if the call failed.

-### `depositToken(address erc20, address sender, address destination, uint256 amount, struct EthERC20Bridge.RetryableTxParams retryableParams, bytes deployData, bytes callHookData) → uint256` (internal)

-internal function used to escrow tokens, then trigger their minting in the L2

-- `erc20`: L1 token address

-- `sender`: account that initiated the deposit in the L1

-- `destination`: account to be credited with the tokens in the L2 (can be the user's L2 account or a contract)

-- `amount`: token amount to be minted to the user

-- `retryableParams`: params for inbox's createRetryableTicket

-- `deployData`: encoded symbol/name/decimal data for initial deploy

-- `callHookData`: optional data for external call upon minting

-**Returns**: ticket: ID used to redeem the retryable transaction in the L2

 ### `deposit(address erc20, address destination, uint256 amount, uint256 maxSubmissionCost, uint256 maxGas, uint256 gasPriceBid, bytes callHookData) → uint256` (external)

 Deposit standard or custom ERC20 token.
 If L2 side hasn't been deployed yet, includes name/symbol/decimals data for initial L2 deploy.